 The Company contributes to the results of the IP&I business of Lloyds Banking Group, with a focus on helping customers to protect themselves today whilst preparing for a secure financial future.
-General insurance market share grew during 2023, helping IP&I to meet more customers' financial needs.
-Further information on Lloyds Banking Group's initiatives can be found in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2023, available on the Lloyds Banking Group website, at https://www.lloydsbankinggroup.com/investors/annual-report.html.
+General insurance market share grew during 2024, helping IP&I to meet more customers' financial needs.
+Further information on Lloyds Banking Group's initiatives can be found in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2024, available on the Lloyds Banking Group website.